Multi-User MIMO Scheduling in the Fourth Generation Cellular Uplink: MU-MIMO Scheduling in the LTE-A UL

 where the first inequality stems from the fact that $h(\Sulc\cup\eul')$ is monotonically increasing in the transmit PSD of $\eul'$ and the second inequality stems from the monotonicity and subadditivity of $h(.)$.
 Thus, we have that

 Then if $\Sulc\cup\eul_1,\Sulc\cup\eul_2$ as well as $\Sulc\cup\eul'$ satisfy all the constraints, we can evaluate $h(\Sulc\cup\eul_1), h(\Sulc\cup\eul_2)$ and skip evaluating $h(\Sulc\cup\eul')$.
-By adopting this procedure over all elements in $\Eulc\setminus\Sulc$, we can ensure that the element selected will offer at-least $1/2$ the gain yielded by the locally optimal element.
-Then, using a well known result on the greedy algorithm with an approximately optimal selection at each step \cite{nemhaus:analysis,nemhaus:algo} we can conclude that this variation of our greedy algorithm will yield an approximation guarantee of $ \frac{1/2}{1/2+M+1}$ when Assumptions \ref{assump1} and \ref{assump2} are satisfied. \end{itemize}
+By adopting this procedure over all 3-tuples in $\Eulc\setminus\Sulc$, we can ensure that the 3-tuple selected will offer at-least $1/2$ the gain yielded by the locally optimal 3-tuple.
+Then, using a well known result on the greedy algorithm with an approximately optimal selection at each step \cite{nemhaus:analysis} we can conclude that this variation of our greedy algorithm will yield an approximation guarantee of $ \frac{1/2}{1/2+M+1}$ when Conditions \ref{assump1} and \ref{assump2} are satisfied. \end{itemize} Finally, in order to benchmark the performance of Algorithm I we derive two upper bounds.
+For convenience, we only consider the case where there are no knapsack constraints so that (\ref{eq:original2}) reduces to the maximization of a monotonic sub-modular set function subject to one matroid constraint.
+Then, we suppose that $\Uulc^{\rm opt}$ and $\hat{\Uulc}$ denote the optimal solution and that returned by Algorithm I. We obtain our first bound by specializing an upper bound from \cite{Minoux:greedy} (see also \cite{krause:greedy}) which is applicable to any monotonic sub-modular set function maximization subject to one matroid constraint, as

+where $\{\Eulc_{(k)}\}$ have been defined in the proof of Lemma \ref{lem:Lem1}.
+For our second bound we exhaustively enumerate each one of the $|\Wc|^K$ possible assignments of precoding matrices to users.
+Then, for each assignment we consider the weighted sum rate maximization over the uplink (\ref{eq:original}) after relaxing the per-user power constraint to one where only a per-user sum power constraint has to be satisfied, i.e., each user can be assigned any power value on any RB as long as it does not exceed its power budget.
+The latter problem can be efficiently solved via {\em convex optimization} \cite{yuWei:WF,mohseni:jsac}.
+Finally, we choose the largest weighted sum rate value across all assignments as the upper bound.